 The Laboratory continues its strong support of its Pollution Prevention Program, which seeks ways to eliminate waste and toxic materials on site, but also to promote sustainable business activities.
 The program generates new ideas to grow the Lab's existing recycling program or otherwise improve sustainable operations.
-In 2020, the Pollution Prevention Program resulted in nearly \$1.7 million in cost avoidance or savings and resulted in the reduction or reuse of approximately 0.9 million pounds of waste.
-Also, the Pollution Prevention Program funded 15 new proposals, investing approximately \$21,500.
+In 2021, the Pollution Prevention Program resulted in nearly \$1.5 million in cost avoidance or savings and resulted in the reduction or reuse of approximately 2.8 million pounds of waste.
+Also, the Pollution Prevention Program funded seven new proposals, investing approximately \$14,000.
 The proposals involved reducing risk, promoting use of bio-friendly alternative products, improving small energy efficiency projects, and promoting overall environmentally sustainable business practices.
+Fewer proposals were able to be completed this year due to impact on available internal labor for equipment installations and impact on staff overall because of the COVID-19 pandemic.

-The ISO 14001-registered EMS and the nationally recognized Pollution Prevention Program continue to contribute to the Laboratory's success in improving sustainable operations.
-Support was also provided in 2020 to line organizations for lab cleanouts and disposal of chemicals.
-As a testament to its strong environmental program, the Lab received the Green Electronics Council's Electronic Product Environmental Assessment Tool (EPEAT) Gold Award, the DOE's GreenBuy Award, and a second GreenBuy Prime Award.
+The ISO 14001-registered EMS and Pollution Prevention Program continued to contribute to the Laboratory's success in improving sustainable operations.
+Support was also provided in 2021 to line organizations for lab cleanouts and disposal of chemicals.
+As a testament to its strong environmental program, the Lab received the Green Electronics Council's Electronic Product Environmental Assessment Tool (EPEAT) Gold Award, the DOE's GreenBuy Award, and a second GreenBuy Superior Award.